6kbvdc/Python-project-calculator/README.md

 How I used AI:
-I used AI (ChatGPT) as a tutor to clarify Python syntax, understand functions in the math module, and troubleshoot errors while building the calculator.
-All logic, code, and design decisions were written and implemented by me.
+I used ChatGPT as a learning assistant to understand syntax, debug errors, and improve code structure.
+I designed and implemented the application myself.

 Author